TeShawnYoung/Threat-Hunting-and-Security-Operations/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for any file that had the string “tor” in it and discovered what looks like the user  “Ty” downloaded a tor installer and created a file called “tor-shopping-list.lnk” on the desktop.
-These even began at 2026-08-01T04:46:25.1751224Z
+Searched the `DeviceFileEvents` table for any file that had the string "tor" in it and discovered that the user "Ty" downloaded a Tor installer and created a file called `tor-shopping-list.lnk` on the desktop.
+These events began at `2026-08-01T04:46:25.1751224Z`.
-Query used to locate events:

 **Query used to locate events:**